Driver flees scene after hitting motorcycle on Edinburgh street, leaving 24-year-old motorcyclist with serious injuries

 5

-The motorcyclist, a 24-year-old man, sustained serious injuries in the collision.
-He has been taken to the Royal Infirmary of Edinburgh.
+The motorcyclist, a 24-year-old man, sustained serious injuries.
+He has been taken to the Royal Infirmary of Edinburgh for treatment.
+His condition is currently unknown.

+Detectives have now launched an investigation after the occupants of the car fled the scene.

 “Anyone with information, including dash-cam footage that could assist, is asked to contact Police Scotland on 101, quoting incident number 1820 of Thursday, 28 July.”